Southwest Guilford High School

-Ananya Singh is a freshman at Morris County School of Technology, in NJ, with a passion for service and activism.
-She began Youth United Making An Impact, a group for youth to learn about issues in our world, and take action.
-While participating and organizing service learning projects, she has recognized the impact that people can make.
+Ananya Singh is a freshman at Morris County School of Technology, in NJ, and has a passion for service and activism.
+She began Youth United Making An Impact, a group for youths to learn about issues in the world, and take action.
+While participating and organizing service-learning projects, she has recognized the impact that people can make.
 Her inspiration to take on bigger projects and more effective campaigns has only been growing, and she is constantly planning and organizing events, meetings, and actions.
 Some achievements that she has accomplished include being awarded with the Morris County Superintendent’s Leadership Award, being a part of the National Junior Honor Society, being recognized by Greenpeace as a lead activist and volunteer in the spotlight.
-Her goal as part of the YAC is to learn and grow as a leader, and effectively develop service learning and education equity.
+Her goal as part of the YAC is to learn and grow as a leader, and effectively develop service-learning and education equity.
 Serving on the YAC is an experience she is extremely honored to have, and she is excited to collaborate with an amazing organization and insightful members.

 Aside from service, she enjoys expressing creativity through hand lettering, writing, and dance.
-Her personal mission statement is as follows, “I will strive to bring happiness and compassion to those around me, make positive choices that are good for me and the environment, act fearlessly and dedicatedly, and reach out of my comfort zone to improve the world.”
+Her personal mission statement is: “to bring happiness and compassion to those around me, make positive choices that are good for me and the environment, act fearlessly and dedicatedly, and reach out of my comfort zone to improve the world.”

 New York University

-Solomon Stovall-Ceja is a senior at High Tech High Media Arts, located in San Diego, CA. Solomon aspires to study political science and business in college.
+Solomon Stovall-Ceja is a graduate of High Tech High Media Arts, located in San Diego, CA. He currently studies political science and business at New York University.
 He wishes to use his skills to create and participate in grassroots movements across the globe.
 Solomon was inspired by radical leaders like Malcolm X, John Lewis, MLK, etc. to become a more vocal leader in his community.
 Because of this, Solomon has proven to be a champion for service-learning through his work with Real World Scholars, a non-profit aimed to provide entrepreneurial learning in STEM classes for all age groups.
 Solomon has also shown his leadership capabilities through activism work for black rights.
 He is a co-leader of the black student advocacy club, called Umoja.
 Solomon has also shown his commitment to social change by participating in marches, protests, and educational meetings with leaders in his community in order to create a more safe and equal society.
 He also loves to have fun too!
 Solomon enjoys playing board games with friends and family.
 He also goes to a laser tag site where he competes as part of a club.
 Lastly, Solomon loves watching TV shows and movies, especially when there’s popcorn to be eaten.
-He is excited to begin a new chapter of his life with NYLC and YAC for the next 2 years.
 He looks forward to NYLC helping him enhance his leadership and connections with other youth around the country and globe.

 University of Minnesota

-Satish Uppaluri is a senior at Eden Prairie High School.
-Two years ago, he and a few friends created a program at school called the Tutor Run Academic Center of Excellence (TRACE), which focuses on serving his peers with any academic help they might need.
+Satish Uppaluri graduated from Eden Prairie High School.
+Several years ago, he and a few friends created a program at school called the Tutor Run Academic Center of Excellence (TRACE), which focuses on serving his peers with any academic help they might need.
 He is also the current President of the Partners in Health chapter at his school.
 By engaging in meaningful discussion and advocacy during the club meetings, he has begun to see more global issues and ways to combat them.
 Through his work with TRACE and Partners in Health, he has become an advocate of education locally and internationally.

 He also participates in a number of other activities at school and independently such as the Youth in Government club, piano, table tennis, and Quizbowl.
 He spends his spare time relaxing with friends and reading.